Columbia Seminary Garden

 Honoring Creation

-The Dabney and Tom Dixon Creation Care Sermon Prize is awarded each year to the student with the best sermon addressing environmental concerns.
-In 2022 it went to Kathy Tessin.
+The Dabney and Tom Dixon Creation Care Sermon Prize goes to the best sermon addressing environmental concerns.
+DeNoire Henderson MDiv/MAPT ’ 23 won the prize in 2023.

 Apply